techidaily/site-win11-tips/source/_posts/how-to-fix-a-grayed-out-secure-boot-in-the-bios-on-windows.md

  To fix the issue, boot into the BIOS Setup Utility and disable Fast Boot.
 This feature may not be available on all computers.
 If not available, skip to the next solution.

  Note that the fast boot feature is different from Fast Startup.
-Fast Boot is a BIOS feature, whereas[Fast Startup is a Windows feature to speed up the boot process](https://www.makeuseof.com/what-is-windows-fast-startup-why-disable-it/) .
+Fast Boot is a BIOS feature, whereas [Fast Startup is a Windows feature to speed up the boot process](https://www.makeuseof.com/what-is-windows-fast-startup-why-disable-it/) .

 To disable fast boot in BIOS: